Overcoming Narcissist Abuse, By Elizabeth Shaw – Life Coach.

 9. Triangulation.
 This is when they will talk about what someone else has done, to get you to break down your boundaries and do it for them, they will lie about what others have said about you to dived and conquer and get you isolated from all support.

 How to disarm.
 Know your worth and your boundaries, just because someone else would do something doesn’t matter you are not them, any lies try to get the third person and the narcissist together, then ask them about it.

-Without awareness and education about narcissistic abuse, those who’ve accounted one will most often end up surrounded by them, they are like vultures to those kind caring people who don’t understand it.
+Without awareness and education about narcissistic abuse, those who’ve accounted one will most often end up surrounded by them, and they are like vultures to those kind caring people who don’t understand it.
 Emotional abuse is devastating and takes down your personality, values, beliefs, hopes, dreams, friendships, heart, soul, spirit, financial and physical health, without knowledge of what they do we will spend our whole lives frustrated trying to help those who are incapable of change.
-Yet with the knowledge, awareness and understanding you can and you will heal from this and with greater understanding you’ll not get in to deep next time, as soon as you say no and stick to your no, the narcissist will most often move onto an easier target, why everyone needs to recognise this, so they can no longer bring others down.
-When we finally stand up to those narcissists in our lives their games will no longer affect us as we know what they are doing and why once professionals understand the terms of.
+Yet with the knowledge, awareness and understanding you can, and you will heal from this, and with greater understanding you’ll not get in to deep next time, as soon as you say no and stick to your no, the narcissist will most often move onto an easier target, why everyone needs to recognise this, so they can no longer bring others down.
+When we finally stand up to those narcissists in our lives, their games will no longer affect us as we know what they are doing and why once professionals understand the terms of.